geoserver/geoserver/doc/en/user/source/community/opensearch-eo/STAC.rst

 property mapping as simple as possible to allow usage of native SQL queries and indexes while accessing the database through the STAC API.

+Specifically for items, collection specific templates can also be provided, which would contain directives and mappings unique to that collection.
+A collection specific template can be placed in the same templates directory as above, using the naming convention ``items-<COLLECTION_ID>.json``, where ``<COLLECTION_ID>`` is the collection identifier.
+For example, if the collection is named ``SENTINEL2`` a items template specific for it will be named ``items-SENTINEL2.json``.

 More information about writing templates can be found in the :ref:`templates guide <oseotemplates>`.